 Commencement honor's GPA is calculated using the students cumulative GPA.
-A candidate for the Associate Degree who achieves a scholastic average of 3.5 and above will graduate cum laude; a candidate with a grade point average of 3.75 and above will graduate magna cum laude; and the candidate with the highest cumulative grade point average over 3.75 will graduate summa cum laude.
+A candidate for the Associate Degree, Associate of Applied Science Degree, and Bachelor Degree who achieves a scholastic average of 3.5 and above will graduate cum laude; a candidate with a grade point average of 3.75 and above will graduate magna cum laude; and the candidate with the highest cumulative grade point average over 3.75 will graduate summa cum laude.